TanStack/router/docs/framework/react/guide/router-context.md

 The router context is passed to the router at instantiation time.
 You can pass the initial router context to the router via the `context` option:

+> [!TIP]
-> 🧠 If your context has any required properties, you will see a TypeScript error if you don't pass them in the initial router context.
+> If your context has any required properties, you will see a TypeScript error if you don't pass them in the initial router context.
 If all of your context properties are optional, you will not see a TypeScript error and passing the context will be optional.
 If you don't pass a router context, it defaults to `{}`.

 ```tsx
 import { createRouter } from '@tanstack/react-router'